Aminocd/slate/source/index.html.md

-daily-burn-rate | The daily rate at which the currency burns, by fraction of 1 (0.01 = 1%) store-count | The number of stores associated with the currency listing-count | The number of active listings associated with the currency name | The name of the currency description | The description of the currency created-at | The time and date when the currency was created
+daily-burn-rate | The daily rate at which the currency burns, by fraction of 1 (0.01 = 1%) store-count | The number of stores associated with the currency listing-count | The number of active listings associated with the currency product-count | The number of products associated with the currency name | The name of the currency description | The description of the currency created-at | The time and date when the currency was created